dealertrack/skipnose/README.rst

             sub2foo3/             <= only this will run
               ...

+``--skipnose-skip-tests``
+    This option allows to skip specific test cases via json file.
+    The provided value should be a path to a json file with ``"skip_tests"`` key in json which should contain a list of test case names to skip.

 ``--skipnose-debug``
     This option enabled some extra print statements for debugging to see which folders skipnose includes or excludes.